matteobongio/Information-Retrieval-Notes/main.typ

 external sorting algorithms because seek time on disks are too slow

 #pinkbox("Blocked Sort Based Indexing (BSBI)", [
-  + Divide the data set
+  + Divide the data set into equal blocks
   + build a mapping term $->$ termID
   + Fetch a block onto memory
   + Sort it based on termIf $->$ docId, then sort inside each term's posting list by docID